ajroberts0417/nand2tetris/README.md

 # Notes from Andrew - Foundations of Computing

-I've modified the software slightly, here's the main thing you need to know:
+I've modified the course software slightly, to download the course and course CLI, simply do the following:
+1. `git clone git@github.com:ajroberts0417/nand2tetris.git`
+2. `cd nand2tetris`
+3. `python3 cli/setup.py` (you may need to restart your terminal after this)
+4. `nand -h`

+Important Notes:
 1. I built a CLI tool called `nand` that should make running the nand2tetris software suite easier.
 You can run it after installation by calling `nand` from any terminal.
 2. You will need Java to run the software suite.
 Check your installation with `java -version`.
 If you don't have java, you can install it [here](https://www.java.com/en/download/).

-To install, simply do the following:
-1. `git clone git@github.com:ajroberts0417/nand2tetris.git`
-2. `cd nand2tetris`
-3. `python3 cli/setup.py` (you may need to restart your terminal after this)
-4. `nand -h`

 # Building a Modern Computer from First Principles